5000, Clinical Guidelines

 4. Preventive Health Services

-• Immunizations – These services are provided in an appropriate setting for diseases that are preventable by vaccines.
+• Immunizations – these services are provided in an appropriate setting for vaccine preventable diseases.

 • Clinical breast examinations